 If protecting your credit is a priority, speak with a credit counselor to see if you qualify for a DMP.
 Find a nonprofit credit counseling agency with counselors trained and certified by the National Foundation for Credit Counseling.
 Then set up a budget counseling session to get a quote of your payments, which should include any agency fees.
 This gives you the information you need to determine if a DMP will work for you.

-If you’d like to resolve your debt faster and are not as concerned with the impact to your credit, or if you’ve already fallen behind on payments thus damaging your credit and want to repair it, start by assessing if settlement will work for you.
+If you’d like to resolve your debt faster and are not as concerned with the impact to your credit, or if you’ve already fallen behind on payments thus damaging your credit, start by assessing if settlement will work for you.
 Consider:

 - Your balances.
 Some amounts are too small for settlement.